jfrog/jfrog-cli/documentation/CLI-for-JFrog-Lifecycle.md

       ]
     }
     ```
-    `number` is optional, latest build will be used if empty.
+    `number` is optional (if left empty, the latest build will be used)

-    `project` is optional, default project will be used if empty.
+    `project` is optional (if left empty, the default project will be used)

-2. Existing release bundles.
-To use, provide the `--release-bundles` option, which accepts a path to a JSON file of the following syntax:
+2. Existing Release Bundles.
+To use, provide the `--release-bundles` option, which accepts a path to a JSON file with the following syntax:
     ```json
     {
       "releaseBundles": [